 - Sadness – out edge of eyebrows and corner of lips both slanting downward

 - Disgust – eyes squinting, nose wrinkled, top lip pulled up

 - Contempt – the lips are raised only on one side, also known as the sneer

 - Happiness – portrayed by eyes crinkled at the corners, and mouth turned up.
-If a person smiles using only the lips it appears fake, in essence, the evil smile.
+If a person smiles using only the lips it appears fake—better known as the evil smile.

 Many readers won’t necessarily be aware of the facial composition of the sinister smile when they read about it.
 However, they can quickly pinpoint a “fake smile” when they see one.
-Sometimes you just have to label things what they are rather than going into detail so the reader can visualize faces in conversations.
-Describing a face takes a lot longer than to write “he said with concern.”
+Sometimes you just have to label things what they are rather than describing details for the reader visualize.
+Describing a face takes a lot longer than to write, “He lied.”
 Therefore, you have to use this technique just as sparingly as adding adverbs to dialog.
-Sometimes the best technique is simply to have your characters say what they mean.
+The best technique may simply to have your characters say what they mean.